-i.
+- i.
 The parties agree to the following procedures for any dispute that is not subject to preclusion of administrative or judicial review as set forth in section 22.a.
 The State shall notify CMS of any such dispute in writing within 30 calendar days of the date on which the State becomes aware, or should have become aware, of the act giving rise to the dispute.
-This written notification must provide a detailed explanation of the basis for the dispute and supporting documentation.
+This written notification must provide a detailed explanation of the basis for the dispute and supporting documentation. - ii.

-- ii.
 If the parties cannot resolve any such dispute within 30 calendar days after CMS receives written notice of the dispute, then the State shall submit within 30 subsequent calendar days a request for an informal hearing to an independent CMS hearing officer, or an independent CMS designee, including the detailed explanation of the basis for the dispute and supporting documentation. - iii.
 After receiving the State's request for an informal hearing, the independent CMS hearing officer shall issue a notice within 30 calendar days to the State and CMS for a hearing scheduled no fewer than 30 calendar days after the date of the notice.
 This notice will specify the date, time and location of the hearing, and the issues in dispute. - iv.
 Within 30 calendar days of the hearing, the independent CMS hearing officer shall issue a written notice to the State containing its final determination on the issue, and announcing the effective date of the determination, if applicable. - v.
-The State may request the CMS Administrator's review of the independent CMS hearing officer's determination within 30 days of the issuance of the written notification of the independent CMS hearing officer's determination.
-If the CMS Administrator declines to review the independent CMS hearing officer's determination, the independent CMS hearing officer's determination becomes final and binding 30 days after the issuance of the written notification of the independent CMS hearing officer's determination.
-The CMS Administrator's decision is final and binding. - vi.
-The parties shall proceed diligently with the performance of this Agreement during the course of any dispute arising under this Agreement.

-23. Severability.
+The final determination of the independent CMS hearing officer shall be final and binding.

-In the event that any one or more of the provisions of this Agreement is, for any reason, held to be invalid, illegal, or unenforceable in any respect, such invalidity, illegality or unenforceability shall not affect any other provisions of this Agreement, and this

-Agreement shall be construed as if such invalid, illegal, or unenforceable provision(s) had never been included in the Agreement, unless the deletion of such provision or provisions would result in such a material change to the Agreement so as to cause continued participation under the terms of the Agreement to be unreasonable.

-24. Agency Notifications and Submission of Reports.
+- vi.
+The parties shall proceed diligently with the performance of this Agreement during the course of any dispute arising under this Agreement. - 23.
+Severability.
+In the event that any one or more of the provisions of this Agreement is, for any reason, held to be invalid, illegal, or unenforceable in any respect, such invalidity, illegality or unenforceability shall not affect any other provisions of this Agreement, and this Agreement shall be construed as if such invalid, illegal, or unenforceable provision(s) had never been included in the Agreement, unless the deletion of such provision or provisions would result in such a material change to the Agreement so as to cause continued participation under the terms of the Agreement to be unreasonable. - 24.
+Agency Notifications and Submission of Reports.
 Unless otherwise stated in writing after the Effective Date, all notifications and reports under this Agreement shall be submitted to the parties at the addresses set forth below: